BOOKING CONDITIONS

 5 If You Change Your Booking

 5.1 If, after we have issued a booking confirmation invoice to you, you wish to change your travel arrangements, we will do our best to make these changes, although it may not always be possible to do so.
 Your request to change your booking must be made in writing by the party leader.
 You will be asked to pay an administration charge of £25 per person, plus any costs we may incur in making this alteration.
 If travel arrangements are changed, price may be reassessed based on current prices on the date you make the change.
 The price may not be the same as when you first made your booking.
+Changing your booking to a different itinerary or sailing date constitutes a cancellation and rebooking; see Section 6 below.

 5.2 If you or any member of your party is prevented from travelling, that person may transfer their place to someone else subject to the following conditions:

-b) We are notified in writing of the request for transfer not later than 30 days before departure;
+b) We are notified in writing of the request for transfer not later than 32 days before departure;

 c) You pay the outstanding balance payment, and the amendment fee of £25 per person transferring, as well as any additional fees, charges and other costs arising from the transfer;